bennettandrewm/telecom_churn/README.md

 ### Author: Andrew Bennett

 ## Project Overview (#business_case)
-To aid Syriatel in their quest to limit churn, we analyzed data from 3333 users to determined any patterns that could lead to churn.
+To aid Syriatel in their quest to limit churn, we analyzed data from 3333 users to determined any patterns showing why customers are leacing.
 This repository contains that analysis including all computer coding, databases, csv files, and other supporting documents.
 The purpose was to provide concrete recommendations that could be used to limit the effects of churn.
-Based on data from Kaggle (linked provided below) we used a Decision Tree model to determine the following reasons for customers leaving.
+Based on data from Kaggle (linked provided below) we used a Decision Tree model to determine the following reasons.

 * Cost - 75% of customers who pay more than $74 will leave
 * Customer Service - roughly 50% of users with more than 3 call will leave